Iowa Sex Abuse Lawsuits

 If you file a sexual abuse lawsuit in Iowa, the civil case will be public record.
 However, victims who file sex abuse lawsuits can keep their names and identity confidential.
 Iowa’s court rules allow victims in these sensitive cases to use “Jane Doe” or initials in the court filings for privacy purposes.
 This means that people cannot go on the internet and easily find out the details of your case.

-Holding Third-Party Defendants Liable for Sex Abuse
+Holding Third-Party Defendants Liable for Sexual Abuse

 Iowa Juvenile Detention Center Sex Abuse Lawsuits